nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Currently, the |NCS| provides the following solutions for the application core:

-* High-level radio stack (the host part of the Bluetooth Low Energy stack) and application logic
+* High-level radio stack (the host part of the Bluetooth Low Energy, Thread, and Zigbee stacks) and application logic
 * Samples running only on the application core (for example, NFC samples with nRF5340 support)

 See `Application samples`_ for more information.